I have a Health Insurance plan through work and it says it has a 6 week wait option. What does this actually mean?

 Opting for the 6 week wait simply means that should you require inpatient treatment and the NHS waiting list for that treatment is less than 6 weeks you would use the NHS to receive your treatment.

 Should the NHS inpatient waiting list for treatment you require be longer than 6 weeks you are eligible to receive your treatment privately straight away.

 The 6 week NHS wait only impacts inpatient treatment — if you have outpatient cover on your policy, you’ll be seen privately as soon as possible regardless of the waiting list for NHS outpatient diagnostic care.

-The six week wait option reduces the risk of a claim occuring for the insurer and reduces your premiums accordingly, in some cases premiums can be reduced by as much as a third.
+The 6 week wait option reduces the risk of a claim occurring for the insurer and reduces your premiums accordingly — in some cases premiums can be reduced by as much as a third.